xXBJXx/ioBroker.elgato-key-light/README.md

   and [Elgato Key Light mini](https://www.elgato.com/de/key-light-mini) available)
 * Color ⇨ (only available with [Elgato Light Strip](https://www.elgato.com/de/light-strip))

-### How do I add a Key Light?
-**The devices are automatically detected through multicast (mDNS) and can then be controlled through the data points and UI.
-There is no provision for adding them manually at the moment.**

 ### Adapter UI
 A classic adapter UI under instances does not exist.\